-Determining the right size of intermittent catheter to use can greatly increase the efficiency and comfort of your self-catheterization routine.
-But how does one choose the correct size to fit their individual needs?
-Read on to find out more!
+Determining the right size of an intermittent catheter to use can greatly increase the efficiency and comfort of your self-catheterization routine.
+But how do you know what size catheter to use?
+Take a look at our guide to figuring out French sizes for urinary catheters.

-The way the size is determined is a simple multiplication of 3 (diameters in millimeters multiplied by 3 = the French size).
-So, if a catheter has a diameter of 4.7 millimeters, the French (Fr) size is 14.
+The French size of a catheter is determined by a simple multiplication of 3 (diameters in millimeters multiplied by 3 = the French size).
+For example, if a catheter has a diameter of 4.7 millimeters, then the French (Fr) size is 14.

 Most vinyl and silicone intermittent catheters with funnels use a universal color-coding system to help you determine what French size a catheter is.
 See the below chart for the most common French sizes along with their corresponding funnel color codes.